rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 }
 ```

+This code models a pretty common situation: you've forgotten that something is nullable and return it from your `map` operator.
+Can happen with your Retrofit observables when you are interested only in a part of the response, and that part happened to be null.

-Just run some of your observables on a separate thread (like you do it with Retrofit observables) and you can run into this kind of issues.
+Generally, just run some of your observables on a separate thread (like you do it with Retrofit observables) and you are in a danger zone.
+RxJava returns call stack only for the thread that crashed and if the said call stack doesn't contain your code; then, you are out of luck I guess.

-Similar thing can happen if you reuse the same observable (or observable creation code, like Retrofit calls) across multiple chains.
-Or if you subscribe to these observables more than once.
-In this case you may be unable to identify which chain have just crashed even if you can identify the crashed observable itself.
+Similar thing can happen if you use the same observable (or observable creation code, like Retrofit calls) in several places.
+In this case, you may be unable to identify which chain have just crashed even if you was lucky to identify the crashed observable itself.

-You may think: "Sounds like it may be useful to add info to your logs about where the crashed observable was created."
-But how to do that?
-Is that possible?
+You may think: "Sounds like it may be useful to see where the crashed observable was created."
+Can you do that?
+May be you can you add this kind of information to the crash log?

 ## Breadcrumb exception

-Well, it is possible.
+Well, actually you can.
 Just decorate all your chains with this extension function:

 ```kotlin
 fun <T> Observable<T>.dropBreadcrumb(): Observable<T> {